psb1558/Elstob-font/README.md

 ```
 ./build_font Elstob.glyphs
 ```
-To build a minimal collection of TrueType italic static fonts with the family name ElstobD and a relatively upright style:
+To build a reduced collection of TrueType italic static fonts with the family name ElstobD and a relatively upright style:
 ```
 ./build_font -t -i -s 12 -f ElstobD Elstob-Italic.glyphs